 For empaths, the most strong and destructive emotional experience is of anger.
 It is because they tend to feel first and show their reaction later.
 Whenever an emotion is intense, it is connected to a deeper level.
 So, for anger, empaths react in an equally forceful way to it in the form of an outburst or running away from the triggering situation.
 Often such people may burst into tears suddenly due to being overwhelmed by anger.

 Although, empaths are aware of their emotions, thoughts and feelings most of the time, anger holds a different story.
 It is because whenever they have underlying feelings of anger, empaths continue to try to be understanding of others and give them benefit of doubt.
-Ultimately, this turns into a landmine for their loved ones that can blow out on random occasions and completely out of context on small triggers.
+Ultimately, this turns into a landmine for their loved ones that can hit out on random occasions and completely out of context on small triggers.
 This can happen with a family member, friend, romantic partner or coworkers.

 An empath under extreme stress and anxiety may just be sitting, ready to attack anyone who gives them even the slightest opportunity.
 They also start to exhibit physical symptoms in their unhealthy processing of anger.
 This includes headaches, depression, lack of sleep, blood pressure and even digestive issues.